-- C13.3.1 To receive an award a student must have: - achieved passes in the credit and level requirements (including via RPL) specified for the award - credit exemption [ungraded] is a pass for the purposes of this regulation - passed any additional requirements specified by the programme associated with the award including core modules, defined combinations of modules and placements - met any PSRB requirements for the award.
+- C13.3.1 To receive an HE award a student must have: - Achieved passes in the credit and level requirements (including via RPL) specified for the award. - Passed any additional requirements specified by the programme associated with the award including core modules, defined combinations of modules and placements.

+• Met any PSRB requirements for the award.

-C13.4 Achievement of an Award
+C13.4 Achievement of an HE Award